paschmann/OpenAero/README.md

 ### Printing

-All bases and parts are intended to be 3D printed (many do require supports), and some components require hardward to be installed after printing is complete and is fairly straight forward.
+All bases and parts are intended to be 3D printed (many do require supports), and some components require hardware to be installed after printing is complete and is fairly straight forward.

 ### Installation